temporalio/documentation/docs/concepts/what-is-a-codec-server.md

 ![](/img/remote-codec-server-problem.svg)

-Each Client has a built-in [Data Converter](/docs/concepts/what-is-a-data-converter).
-However, the pre-built tctl and WebUI binaries won't be able to decrypt the serialized Payloads.
+Each Temporal Client has a built-in [Data Converter](/docs/concepts/what-is-a-data-converter) that serializes Payloads.
+However, the pre-built tctl and WebUI binaries are unable to decode Payloads with additional levels of encoding.

 ![](/img/remote-codec-server-solution.svg)